JernejPuc/sidegame-py/README.md

     and prevent incoming damage from affecting health points.
     - `max money`: Set money to its cap value.
     - `rundown`: Run down the timer for the buy or main (plant) phase.
+    - `add bot`: Add an unresponsive entity to the spectators group.
+    - `kick A`: Remove client with ID `A` from the remainder of the session.

 ### AI actor interface